aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 title = "MacOS Laptop Setup from scratch using Ansible"
 +++

-The following procedure has been so far tested on a VMWare Fusion 11 Pro virtual machine running MacOS 10.14 (Mojave).
+The following procedure has been so far tested on :

+- a VMWare Fusion 11 Pro virtual machine running MacOS 10.14 (Mojave).
+- a MacBook Pro from 2015 (Diego's old one) with a fresh Mojave installation

     The initial idea was to be able to drive completely a new MacOS laptop _installation_ from another machine using Ansible.
 But unfortunately I was not able to install Homebrew that way because the installation script does not clearly separate parts that require `sudo` and those that do not.
 In addition some brew casks (e.g. gfortran) also require a sudo password in their installation process.
     So the plan B is to drive the show from the new laptop itself, with a couple of manual steps and then hand over most of the work to Ansible (working on the laptop itself).

+    > Note to self : further usage of Ansible teached me how to (more) properly use the `-K` and `-become` options, so might revisit plan A at some point, as it should work just fine (March 2019) ?

 # Manual installation